 What kind of POS do you need?

-Starting at the smaller if you have a market stand or you’re just starting small you probably don’t need a proper POS at-all; you need a payment processor which has some POS functions.
+If you have a market stand or you’re just starting small you probably don’t need a proper POS at-all; you need a payment processor which has some POS functions.

 The “freePOS” systems are designed for small merchants without much inventory.